Introduction to Programming Microcontrollers

 The words program, flash, and upload are often used to describe the same process.
 They mean transferring the compiled firmware from the computer into the memory of the microcontroller.
 Once this transfer is complete, the microcontroller resets and starts executing the new program.

-Minimal Arduino-Style Program
+Minimal Arduino (framework) Program

 ![]() |